-Prerequisite: Completion of 2 years of high school science with a C or better; students must be in 11th or 12th grade.
+Prerequisite: Completion of 2 years of high school

 This course will explore key topics in forensics science, including the application of scientific processes to forensic analysis, procedures and principles of crime scene investigation including physical and trace evidence.
 Through a variety of lessons including handson and virtual labs and analysis of fictional crime scene scenarios students will learn about forensic tools, technical resources, forming and testing hypothesis, proper data collection, and responsible conclusions.
 This course applies the many disciplines of science, such as, biology/anatomy, chemistry, and physics to solving crimes.
 Approved as a UC "g" elective.